The Emperor's New Metaphysics

 Imagine getting a new job as the Chief Technology Officer for a big Silicon Valley startup corporation.
 In this new role, you are responsible for supervising various technical projects and tracking their schedules.
 In an effort to get settled, you decide to host a series of meetings with the individual teams.
 The goal for each team is simple: Tell me exactly what it is you do for this company.
 What projects are you working on?
 What kind of tasks are you responsible for?
 What value do you bring to our business that justifies paying you a salary?

 We do meta-engineering for its own sake!
 Our work transcends the realm of petty material concerns like sales and profits.
 But rest assured, the entire company would absolutely fail if not for us.
-Why, those poor dumb executives would be totally lost without the work we do.
+Why, those poor dumb engineers would be totally lost without the work we do.
 So don’t you dare lay any of us off.
 If anything, we should all get raises!

 Given such a scenario, what exactly do you think is the sensible business decision?
 Should you continue paying these guys to do whatever it is they do?
-Or should you fire them all on the spot and allocate their resources elsewhere?
+Or should you fire them all on the spot and then allocate their resources elsewhere?

 That may sound like a far-fetched scenario, but it really is a practical illustration of how metaphysics seems to operate as an academic institution.
 For centuries, prestigious philosophers have been dedicating their lives to the study of metaphysics, yet none of its greatest practitioners appear to have the slightest clue what it's even about.
 They take it as a point of pride that metaphysics has no tangible value, and they make no effort to hide their rejection of empirical data as a standard of merit.
 The questions they ask are often so vague as to be completely meaningless, and many of their greatest problems have already been settled by professionals in other fields.
 There’s even an ongoing debate within metaphysics itself over whether or not the field is actually worth pursuing in the first place.
-But then, despite all of these shortcomings, many of those very same authorities will have the audacity to promote metaphysics as literally the greatest thing ever—as if a study of metaphysics is the noblest of all human activities, and that all other fields of study would completely collapse without it [1,2,3,4,5].
+But then, despite all of these shortcomings, many of those very same authorities will have the audacity to promote metaphysics as (quite literally) the greatest thing ever—as if a study of metaphysics is the noblest of all human activities, and that all other fields of study would completely collapse without it [1,2,3,4,5].

 That being said, it is also important to understand that metaphysics is not exactly well-liked among other academics.
 I don’t mean in the sense that scientists, engineers, and mathematicians are all gathered around the water cooler making fun of the silly humanities.
 If anything, the topic never even comes up.
 Not a single one of my technical textbooks has ever mentioned the word “metaphysics,” and I can think of no collaborations where a metaphysician has ever contributed anything noteworthy to a scientific project